Skip to content

 § 03

-Build a Flow that fires on submit to reject articles with missing Data Categories, broken links, or empty body fields.
-Reviewers focus only on judgement calls.
+Build a Flow that runs on submit to block drafts with missing Data Categories, empty bodies, or broken links, so reviewers only see drafts that already clear the mechanical checks.

 Gotchas